srikanta30/srikanta30/README.md

 <p align="center">
 -   💻 I’m a full stack web developer specializing in MERN stack. <br/>
--   🌱 I love learning new things, building cool projects & solving real world problems. <br/>
+-   🌱 I love to code, build things & solve problems. <br/>
 -   🤝 I am open to collaborate on any project that is impactful and makes the world a better place. <br/>
 -   ⚡ For fun, I like reading books, playing chess & cricket.
 </p>